jlouis/enacl/README.md

 In addition, I would like to thank Steve Vinoski and Sverker Eriksson for providing the Dirty Scheduler API in the first place.

+# TODO

+* Write Eunit/Common Test cases which verifies that the byte-output of the functions matches the expected output from the NaCl library.

 # Rationale

 Doing crypto right in Erlang is not that easy.
 The obvious way to handle this is by the use of NIF implementations, but most C code will run to its conclusion once set off for processing.
 This is a major problem for a system which needs to keep its latency in check.
 The solution taken by this library is to use the new Dirty Scheduler API of Erlang in order to provide a safe way to handle the long-running cryptographic processing.
 It keeps the cryptographic primitives on the dirty schedulers and thus it avoids the major problem.